JuliaPlots/Plots.jl/README.md

-pos             # (Int,Int), move the enclosing window to this position windowtitle     # string or symbol, set the title of the enclosing windowtitle screen          # Integer, move enclosing window to this screen number (for multiscreen desktops) show            # true or false, show the plot (in case you don't want the window to pop up right away)
+pos             # (Int,Int), move the enclosing window to this position windowtitle     # string or symbol, set the title of the enclosing windowtitle screen          # Integer, move enclosing window to this screen number (for multiscreen desktops)
 ```

 Note that not every backend supports all options.